-It is this last point that serves as the contrast between the two religions in the above passage we quoted – the temple, the settled mandatory place of worship in Judaism.
+The close association of the temple with the practice of the Jewish religion is seen in the above passage – the temple was the settled mandatory place of worship in Judaism as sanctioned by God during the Jewish dispensation.
 Can we not see how such a requirement simply adds to the worldly and earthly character of this religion?
 Is it not a walk by sight if you had to go up to the temple in order to worship Jehovah?
 Or as Daniel did when in Babylon, away from Jerusalem and the temple – as an Israelite, he would kneel and bow, pointing himself in the physical direction of the temple.
 Again this is a sensual and sight-worthy ritual.
 But what does Jesus say to the woman at the well?
 “Woman, believe Me, the hour is coming when you will neither on this mountain, nor in Jerusalem, worship the Father.”

 Judaism is the worship of Jehovah centered in the temple in Jerusalem.
 The hour was coming when God would put a stop to this worship.
 God would bring in something progressively different from what was known as the true worship of Jehovah in the Jewish temple.
 God would put an end to Judaism.
 Actually a little further on Jesus says, “But the hour is coming, and now is…” The transition was already beginning with Jesus coming into the world.
 Judaism would end and Christianity would be established in a new revelation and understanding of God.
 So many things would be changing.